-Users of computers and mobile devices attached to the College network must not attempt to gain unauthorized access to or interfere with the operation of any other computer system, either withinor outside the College.
-The College may bar access to any computer, mobile device or sub-networkthat appears to be used for such activities.
+Users of computers and mobile devices attached to the College network must not attempt to gain unauthorised access to or interfere with the operation of any other computer system, either withinor outside the College.
+The College may bar access to any computer, mobile device or sub-network that appears to be used for such activities.